-In this report, as well as oral statements made by the Company, that are prefaced with the words "may," "will," "expect," "anticipate," "continue," "estimate," "project," "intend," "designed" and similar expressions, are intended to identify forward-looking statements regarding events, conditions and financial trends that may affect the Company's future plans of operations, business strategy, results of operations and financial position.
+In this report, as well as in oral statements made by the Company, that are prefaced with the words "may," "will," "expect," "anticipate," "continue," "estimate," "project," "intend," "designed" and similar expressions, are intended to identify forward-looking statements regarding events, conditions and financial trends that may affect the Company's future plans of operations, business strategy, results of operations and financial position.
 These statements are based on the Company's current expectations and estimates as to prospective events and circumstances about which the Company can give no firm assurance.
 Further, any forward-looking statement speaks only as of the date on which such statement is made, and the Company undertakes no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made.
 As it is not possible to predict every new factor that may emerge, forward-looking statements should not be relied upon as a prediction of actual future financial condition or results.
-These forward-looking statements, like any forward-looking statements, involve risks and uncertainties that could cause actual results to differ materially from those projected or unanticipated.
+These forward-looking statements, like any forward-looking statements, involve risks and uncertainties that could cause actual results to differ materially from those projected or anticipated.
 Such risks and uncertainties include the factors set forth below.

 DEPENDENCE ON DEFENSE ELECTRONICS BUSINESS; UNCERTAINTY ASSOCIATED WITH GOVERNMENT CONTRACTS.
-Sales of the Company's computer systems to the defense electronics market accounted for approximately 71%, 77%, and 79% of the Company's revenues in fiscal 2000, 1999, and 1998, respectively.
+Sales of the Company's computer systems to the defense electronics market accounted for approximately 67%, 71%, and 77% of the Company's revenues in fiscal 2001, 2000, and 1999, respectively.
 Reductions in government spending on programs that incorporate the Company's products could have a material adverse effect on the Company's business, financial condition and results of operations.
 Moreover, the Company's government contracts and subcontracts are subject to special risks, such as: delays in funding; ability of the government agency to unilaterally terminate the prime contract; reduction or modification in the event of changes in government policies or as the result of budgetary constraints or political changes; increased or unexpected costs under fixed price contracts; and other factors that are not under the control of the Company.
 In addition, consolidation among defense industry contractors has resulted in fewer contractors with increased bargaining power relative to the Company.
 No assurance can be given that such increased bargaining power will not adversely affect the Company's business, financial condition or results of operations in the future.

 The Company's contracts with the U.S. and foreign governments and their prime and subcontractors are subject to termination either upon default by the Company or at the convenience of the government.
 Termination for convenience provisions generally entitle the Company to recover costs incurred, settlement expenses and profit on work completed prior to termination.
-In addition to the right of the government to terminate, government contracts are generally conditioned upon the continuing availability of legislative appropriations.
-Funds are usually appropriated for a given program each fiscal year even though contract performance may take more than one fiscal year.
-Consequently, at the outset of a major program, the contract is usually partially funded, and additional monies normally are incrementally committed to the contract by the procuring agency from appropriations made for future fiscal years.
-No assurance can be given that the Company will realize the revenue expected from performing under such contracts.
 Because the Company contracts to supply goods and services to U.S. and foreign governments it is also subject to other risks, including contract suspensions, protests by disappointed bidders of contract awards which can result in the reopening of the bidding process, changes in governmental policies or regulations or other political factors.